kulics/koral/book-en/document.md

 ```

 ### Access
-If we need to access one of the elements in the list, we can access it with `identifier.(index)`.
+If we need to access one of the elements in the list, we can access it with `Get` function.

 E.g:
 ```
-Print( list.(1) )
+Print( list.Get(1) )
 ```
-It should be noted that in the programming language, most of the list start index starts from `0`, the `identifier.(0)` gets the first element, and the next element and so on.
+It should be noted that in the programming language, most of the list start index starts from `0`, the `Get(0)` gets the first element, and the next element and so on.
 ### Change Element
-If we need to change one of the elements in the list, we can access the element directly and use the assignment statement to change it.
+If we need to change one of the elements in the list, we can access the element directly and use the `Set` function to change it.

 E.g:
 ```
-list.(0) = 5
+list.Set(0, 5)
 ```
 It should be noted that we can only access the index of the existing data, if it does not exist, an error will occur.
 ### Common Operations